1. Main points

 Crime Survey for England and Wales

-The CSEW covers the population living in households in England and Wales.
-It does not cover the population living in group residences (for example, care homes or student halls of residence) or other institutions, such as prisons.
+The CSEW is primarily an interviewer-administered face-to-face victimisation survey asked of people aged 16 years and over.
+It covers the population living in households in England and Wales.
+It does not include the population living in group residences (for example, care homes or student halls of residence) or other institutions, such as prisons.

-Estimates within this publication are based on data from the CSEW self-completion module.
-The upper age limit for respondents eligible for the self-completion module was removed from 2019 to 2020, but remains in place for questions on drug use because of the low prevalence of drug use in those aged 60 years and over.
+Estimates in this bulletin are based on data from the CSEW self-completion module.
+The upper age limit for respondents eligible for the self-completion module was removed from YE March 2020 onwards.
+However, it remains in place for questions on drug use because of the low prevalence of drug use in those aged 60 years and over.

 New psychoactive substances